Hey Sales and Marketing Professionals!

 In this video, we’ll layout how lead nurturing fits into your online marketing plan, and even show some examples.

 This is Part 7 of your Online Marketing Plan for Manufacturers.
 We’ve come a really long way toward building you an awesome marketing plan!
-As a quick refresher, we:

 In this video, we’re going to learn how Lead Nurturing helps us Close more website leads into customers.